zotoio/xfi-example-plugin/README.md

 # X‑Fidelity Plugins Monorepo Example

-This repository is a monorepo example demonstrating how to extend the [x‑fidelity](https://github.com/x-fidelity) framework with custom plugins.
+This repository is a monorepo example demonstrating how to extend the [x‑fidelity](https://github.com/x-fidelity) framework (v3 and above) with custom plugins.
 It is organized using Yarn workspaces, where each package implements a plugin that integrates seamlessly into the x‑fidelity ecosystem.

 ## Repository Structure